Pope Pius XII and the raid on the Roman ghetto: Maglione and Weizsäcker meeting

-Historian Michael Burleigh defends the pope, noting acerbically that "critics of Pius, evidently unaware of such a thing as tactical lies, routinely alight upon [Weizsäcker's downplaying of the Pope's protests of the razzia]" as having done "considerable harm to the reputation of Pius XII".
+Historian Michael Burleigh has defended the pope, writing acerbically that "critics of Pius, evidently unaware of such a thing as tactical lies, routinely alight upon [Weizsäcker's downplaying of the Pope's protests of the razzia]" as having done "considerable harm to the reputation of Pius XII".
 But Burleigh adds that "at the time [Pius' and Weizsäcker's diplomacy] served the more urgent end of diverting Berlin's malign attentions away from the thousands of Jews hidden in Catholic churches and private homes in Rome....
 Such serpentine stratagems were as normal to those who had to negotiate these shoals at the time as they are alien to the academic moralists who deplore them with the luxury of hindsight.
 Even historians otherwise critical of Pius concede that the Germans would have had no hesitation in responding to an overt protest by invading the hundreds of Church properties where, in Rome alone, five thousand Jews were sheltered."

+By contrast, the Catholic priest and Seton Hall University professor John Morley wrote, about the Vatican's response to the razzia: Obviously, Maglione’s meeting with Weizsacker could have been considered a diplomatic protest, but the secrecy that surrounded it made it ineffectual...
+[The Jews deported from Rome to Auschwitz] are said to have been confident to the end that they would be rescued and freed through some papal action.
+The Vatican’s efforts on behalf of these Jews failed, principally because the steps taken were so slight as to be out of all proportion to the crime committed...
+[T]he German officials involved felt rather assured at this late date in the war that the Vatican would do nothing to jeopardize its relations with Germany.
+They had witnessed, likewise, a lack of concern by the Vatican for the fate of the Jews who had been deported from all the other countries.
+To deport Jews from Rome itself, under the eyes of the Pope, was risky, but they took the chance and in so doing proved that their impressions of Vatican diplomacy were correct.
+The greater tragedy, therefore, is not the death of a thousand innocent people, but that the diplomats of the Vatican, which claimed such a unique and spiritual status for their diplomacy, concurred by their silence.
+This was a concurrence which the Germans had come to expect and, in the most daring move of all, proved would also be forthcoming in Rome.